-A. Services provided by members of certain professions specified by a written policy of the city manager, that require specialized knowledge and expertise acquired by advanced training and experience may be procured or retained on an as-needed basis or for a particular project by the department head of a city department if so allowed pursuant to NRS 332.115(1)(b) or Section 2.25.040(A), when applicable.
-These services may be procured annually according to the procedures of this section, except that legal counsel services shall only be procured under the supervision of and with the authorization of the city attorney.

-B. Selection of a provider other than professional services shall be made only after adequate public notice of the need for such services, receipt of proposals from qualified offerors and evaluation according to the criteria set forth in the proposal.

-1. Notification of the need for professional services in an anticipated amount exceeding twentyfive thousand dollars (\$25,000.00) shall be solicited according to Section 2.25.160 of this code unless otherwise exempt under the provisions of NRS 332.115(1)(b).

-2. Persons or professional organizations engaged in providing professional services may submit or be required to submit annual statements of qualifications and expressions of interest in providing such services.

-3. The department head of the using unit, in cooperation with the purchasing manager, shall evaluate current statements of qualifications and performance data and select if possible, in order of preference, the three (3) most qualified providers of such service.

-C. The department head of a using unit may select a provider of professional services by negotiation according to the procedures set forth in Section 2.25.180(E), (F) and (G), or by the order of their respective qualification ranking.

-D. Authorized awards or recommendations for awards may be made in writing to the best qualified provider according to Section 2.25.200 of this code.
+- A. Services provided by members of certain professions specified by a written policy of the city manager, that require specialized knowledge and expertise acquired by advanced training and experience may be procured or retained on an as-needed basis or for a particular project by the department head of a city department if so allowed pursuant to NRS 332.115(1)(b) or Section 2.25.040(A), when applicable.
+A provider of professional services may be selected by competitive solicitation and negotiation according to the procedures set forth in Section 2.25.180.
+These services may be procured annually according to the procedures of this section, except that legal counsel services shall only be procured under the supervision of and with the authorization of the city attorney. - B. Selection of a provider other than professional services shall be made only after adequate public notice of the need for such services, receipt of proposals from qualified offerors and evaluation according to the criteria set forth in the proposal. - 1.
+Notification of the need for professional services in an anticipated amount exceeding twenty-five thousand dollars (\$25,000.00) shall be solicited according to Section 2.25.160 of this code unless otherwise exempt under the provisions of NRS 332.115(1)(b). - 2.
+Persons or professional organizations engaged in providing professional services may submit or be required to submit annual statements of qualifications and expressions of interest in providing such services. - 3.
+The department head of the using unit, in cooperation with the purchasing manager, shall evaluate current statements of qualifications and performance data and select if possible, in order of preference, the three (3) most qualified providers of such service. - C. The department head of a using unit may select a provider of professional services by negotiation according to the procedures set forth in Section 2.25.180(E), (F) and (G), or by the order of their respective qualification ranking. - DB.
+Authorized awards or recommendations for awards may be made in writing to the best Page 13 of 24 qualified provider according to Section 2.25.200 of this code.